B. D. Pande

-Born in Almora, in the Indian state of Uttarakhand, Pandey served as a Cabinet Secretary to the Union Government from 2 November 1972 to 31 March 1977.
-When President's rule was imposed on Punjab, he served as the Governor of the state.
+Born in Almora, in the Indian state of Uttarakhand, Pande served as a Cabinet Secretary to the Union Government from 2 November 1972 to 31 March 1977.
+When President's rule was imposed on Punjab, he served as the governor of the state.

-Pandey was married to Vimla Pande.
-They had three children: Arvind Pandey, IAS, environmentalist Lalit Pandey, and Ratna Pandey.
-His brother-in-law, Vinod Chandra Pandey, was also a former Governor and Union Cabinet Secretary and Kamal Pande, also a former Cabinet Secretary is a relative of him.
+Pande was married to Vimla Pande.
+They had three children: Arvind Pande, IAS, environmentalist Lalit Pande, and Ratna Pande.
+His brother-in-laws were Vinod Chandra Pande, a former governor and Union Cabinet Secretary and Govind Chandra Pande a Padmi Shri and noted scholar and historian.

 He was one of the last living members of the Imperial Civil Service, having entered in the 1939 batch.

-The Government of India awarded Pandey the fourth highest civilian honour of the Padma Shri, in 1972, for his contributions to Indian society and the Padma Vibhushan in 2000.
+The Government of India awarded Pande the fourth highest civilian honour of the Padma Shri, in 1972, for his contributions to Indian society and the Padma Vibhushan in 2000.

+He is author of his famous autobiography book released after 5 years of his demise as per his wish name “In the Service of Free India” Memoir of a civil servant, by B D Pande.